 Most of our tour participants fly to their destination and we are not in control of that aspect of travel.
-However, some airlines and airports are taking extraordinary steps to keep passengers safe, including not selling tickets on middle seats, new electrostatic sanitation after each flight, mask requirements, and passenger screenings.
-(Here is one example from Alaska Airlines.)
-We suggest before you dismiss the idea of air travel you research what airlines are doing to keep you safe.
+However, airlines and airports are taking extraordinary steps to keep passengers safe, including not selling tickets on middle seats, new electrostatic sanitation after each flight, mask requirements, and passenger screenings.
+We suggest you book tickets on airlines blocking middle seats if possible.

 Tour Safety Precautions